telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

 ---
-title: Initialize Widgets Using jQuery Plug-Ins
+title: jQuery Plug-Ins Widget Initialization
-page_title: Initialize Widgets Using jQuery Plug-Ins | Kendo UI Installation
+page_title: jQuery Plug-Ins Initialization | Kendo UI Getting Started
 previous_url: /widgets, /howto/add-widgets, /basics/jquery-initialization, /intro/jquery-initialization
-description: "Use jQuery plug-in sytax to add Kendo UI widgets and frameworks to your mobile website or web application."
+description: "Use jQuery plug-in syntax to add Kendo UI widgets and frameworks to your mobile website or web application."
 slug: initialize_widgets_using_jquery_plugins_installation
 position: 6
 ---

-# Initialize Widgets Using jQuery Plug-Ins
+# jQuery Plug-Ins Initialization

 All Kendo UI widgets are registered as [jQuery plug-ins](http://learn.jquery.com/plugins/), which allows them to be instantiated on a jQuery object instance.
 The jQuery plug-in method is formed by the widget name in Pascal case, prefixed with `kendo` as in `kendoGrid` and `kendoListView`.